Lake Kenosia: History

 The lake was originally called Mill Plain Pond because the dam of a nearby mill had flooded the swamp located there.

 In 1860, a resort hotel called the Kenosia Hotel opened at the lake.
-It was destroyed by file the same year.
+It was destroyed by fire the same year.

 In the late 1800s, the Danbury and Bethel Street Railway, which owned the shortest electrified trolley system in Connecticut, purchased 12 acre of land on Lake Kenosia to build an amusement park.
 The company extended their trolley line to the lake, and opened Lake Kenosia Amusement Park in 1895.
 The park featured a wooden roller coaster, a carousel, a 1,000 seat open-air performance center, and the three-story Kenmere Resort Hotel.
 A 30-seat steamboat called Montgomery was brought to the lake, where it became "problematic because it was far too big for Lake Kenosia".
 Fire destroyed the hotel in 1927, and the park's popularity diminished following the opening of Candlewood Lake in the 1920s.

 In 2016, drought conditions caused Danbury's water reservoirs to approach "critically low levels", and the city was permitted to temporarily draw water from Lake Kenosia.